ilcato/homebridge-fibaro-home-center/README.md

 # Last release notes
 Version 1.4.1
 + Now for devices like Switch, Double Switch, Smart Implant, Wall Plug etc. you can change how it will display in Homekit - in the Fibaro panel go to this device and check field Role (or What controls the device).
 Selecting Light should set device as Light, selecting "Other" / "Another device" should set the device as Switch, selecting Sprinkler or Valve should set device as Valve, and any other case will be Outlet.

+#### IMPORTANT!
-+ If device displays incorrectly (e.g. as Switch but should be Outlet) or double (one device is displayed as two), you must remove this device from cache (in Homebridge Settings).
+If device displays incorrectly (e.g. as Switch but should be Outlet) or double (one device is displayed as two), you must remove this device from cache (in Homebridge Settings).